 “People who have gone through trauma tend to isolate themselves,” Molina says.
 “For others, it means going back to their therapist because sometimes the memories are unbearable and lead to nightmares, not being able to sleep at night, anxiety, depression and startled responses.”

-Tracy Wharton, an assistant professor of social work who provided support and counseling services after the Pulse shooting, advises that people ask questions when they notice a friend or family member’s behavior beginning to change or they start talking about death or revenge.
+Tracy Wharton, a former faculty member in the School of Social Work who provided support and counseling services after the Pulse shooting, advises that people ask questions when they notice a friend or family member’s behavior beginning to change or they start talking about death or revenge.

 “There is a myth that if you ask, you’re giving them ideas,” she says.
 “And that’s wrong; you should ask questions.
 The taboo we have about reaching out to help, that has to end, that has to stop.”